sunilhucharaddi/sunilhucharaddi.github.io/_posts/pynq_boot_on_ZCU111.md

 ## reference
 - [PYNQ RFsoc workshop](https://github.com/Xilinx/PYNQ_RFSOC_Workshop)
 ## debug problems
-- if write fails while writing the image format the sd card and clear the partitions to make sure the entire disk space is avilabe and try writing again.
+- if write fails while writing the image.
+Format the sd card and clear the partitions to make sure the entire disk space is avilabe and try writing again.